Volunteer at PAWS!

 4. Cats in need of lengthy treatment and/or recovery.

 Under 18 but still want to help?
 There a lot of ways you can!
 From donation drives to building beds to educating others, you are an important part of our community of volunteers.
 Download our Jr. Volunteer brochure here to see all the ways you can help!
 Also check out our Reading to Rescues if you are in 1st through 5th grade.

 Reading to Rescues

-WHO CAN JOIN: Children in grades 1st-5th with parental permission.
+WHO CAN JOIN: Children in grades 1st-5th with parental permission and attendance.

-WHERE: Reading will take place at PAWS in one of our dog or cat rooms with a PAWS staff member present at all times.
+WHERE: Reading will take place at PAWS in one of our dog or cat rooms with a PAWS staff member present at all times with the parent.